 If you’re eligible, you can begin the waiver application process.
 You can follow this procedure to apply for a waiver:

-The “90-day rule” says that you should not apply for a green card within your first 90 days after entering the United States.
-If you do, the U.S. government will assume that you “wilfully misrepresented” yourself or that you never intended on honoring your J-1 visa’s home residency requirement.
+The 90-day rule says that you should not apply for a green card within your first 90 days of entering the United States.
+If you do, the U.S. government will assume that you wilfully misrepresented yourself or that you never intended on honoring your J-1 visa’s home residency requirement.
 If you break the 90-day rule, it can be challenging to gain green card approval.
 U.S. Citizenship and Immigration Services (USCIS), a Department of Homeland Security (DHS) agency, may even revoke your current visa if you break the 90-day rule.
-So, you should be sure to follow the rule by calculating the 90th day since your most recent entrance into the United States.
+So be sure to follow the rule by calculating the 90th day since your most recent entrance into the United States.

-As a marriage green card applicant, you can also show “willful misrepresentation” by marrying too soon after arriving in the United States.
-You should wait to get married until after your 90-day rule period ends.
+As a marriage green card applicant, you can also show willful misrepresentation by marrying too soon after arriving in the United States.
+You should wait to get married until after your 90-day period ends.
 If you marry too soon, immigration officials may assume that you never intended to return to your home country or that you always planned to marry your spouse and obtain a green card.

 There are two application paths for J-1 status spouses of U.S citizens.
-You can either apply for your marriage-based green card from within the United States through a process called “adjustment of status” or apply from your home country through your local U.S. embassy or consulate through “consular processing.”
+You can either apply for your marriage-based green card from within the United States through a process called adjustment of status or apply from your home country through your local U.S. embassy or consulate through a process called consular processing.
 If you have waived, do not have, or have already completed the home residency requirement, you can apply for a marriage green card from within the United States.

 As a J-1 visa holder married to a U.S. citizen, your green card application process will look the same as most other U.S.-based spouses married to U.S. citizens.